Professor Christy Anderson

 Postdoctoral Fellow of Canadian Architecture and Landscapes

 Jessica Mace, Ph.D., is the current Postdoctoral Fellow in Canadian Architecture and Landscapes in the Department of Art History (St. George Campus) at the University of Toronto.
 She is the Editor in Chief of the Journal of the Society for the Study of Architecture in Canada and serves as Secretariat Officer for the Association of Critical Heritage Studies.
 Her recent publications include the edited volume Notions of Heritage (co-edited with Yujie Zhu, Québec: Presses de l’Université du Québec, 2021), the book A Medieval Legacy: The Ongoing Life of Forms in the Built Environment.
-Essays in Honour of Professor Malcolm Thurlby (editor, Montréal: Éditions Patrimonium, 2020), Identity on the land: Company towns in Canada, (co-authored with Lucie K. Morisset, Montréal: Éditions Patrimonium, 2020), and the edited volume Heritage Communities (co-edited with Myriam Joannette, Québec: Presses de l’Université du Québec, 2019).
+Essays in Honour of Professor Malcolm Thurlby (Jessica Mace ed., Montréal: Éditions Patrimonium, 2020), Identity on the land: Company towns in Canada, (co-authored with Lucie K. Morisset, Montréal: Éditions Patrimonium, 2020), and the edited volume Heritage Communities (co-edited with Myriam Joannette, Québec: Presses de l’Université du Québec, 2019).